LTMullineux/smart-rockets/README.md

 # Smart Rockets
 This project is an implementation of smart rockets that uses a genetic algorithm to learn and evolve the shortest path to a target, navigating past an obsticle.
-The code and graphics are written using the [P5.js](https://p5js.org/) coding language.
+The code and graphics are written using the [P5.js](https://p5js.org/) coding language, and the full program can be seen [here](https://ltmullineux.github.io/smart-rockets/).

 - To begin, a population of rockets is initialized.
 - Each rocket has an array of random vectors that will determine its path during the episode.